solace-fi/brand-kit/README.md

 ## Colors

-We have 6 colors in total: 3 primary color and 3 secondary colors.
+We have 6 colors in total: 3 primary colors and 3 secondary colors.

 *  Primary cyan: #62CFF7
 *  Primary cyan-blue: #5EABF5